waiting-for-dev/web_pipe/docs/composing_applications.md

   compose :web, HtmlApp.new
   # It does exactly the same than:
-  # use HtmlApp.new
+  # use :web, HtmlApp.new
-  # plug HtmlApp.new
+  # plug :web, HtmlApp.new

   # use ...
   # plug ...